ddamato/cssvarenums/README.md

 }
 ```

 Note: the following `.js` file is not possible without a build step to import `.html` and `.css` files as text.
-Additionally, this is prepared as a CommonJS export, tooling is required to complete the ESM export shown below.
+Additionally, this is prepared as a CommonJS export.
+Tooling is required to complete the ESM export shown below.
 I recommend [`rollup`](https://rollupjs.org) for both requirements but there are other options.

 ```js
 import html from './template.html';